Zth--/melichallenge/README.md

 ## The final test

 Again, on a real world scenario a final test is mandatory.
 After skimming through some documents I realized that creating a million RPS is a daunting task and I decided not to do it.
-Please correct me if I'm wrong.
+Please correct me if there's an easy way.

 ## Last bits